kumu/docs/guides/data-driven-decorations.md

 <p><iframe width="560" height="315" src="https://www.youtube.com/embed/ej9IONabGH8" frameborder="0" allowfullscreen></iframe></p>

 Don't like the default sizes?
-Click the expand icon <i class="fa fa-angle-down"></i> next to the **Size by** dropdown to fine-tune your sizing options.
+Click the expand icon  next to the **Size by** dropdown to fine-tune your sizing options.

 In this example, we sized people by the number of views they received on their videos of the ALS ice bucket challenge: